meltyourface/blank/posts/Key-tenets-of-sacrality/The-Sevenfold-Path-A-Self-Initiation-Ritual-for-Spiritual-Awakening/index.md

 Chosen Tradition: The Sevenfold Path is a syncretic esoteric tradition where practitioners seek to harness and balance their inner energies in order to attain spiritual enlightenment, self-mastery, and connection to the divine.
 The tradition intertwines elements of Hermeticism, Qabalah, Eastern mysticism, and modern witchcraft practices.

-Objective: To facilitate a comprehensive self-initiation rite that will awaken the practitioner's inner energies, attune them to the forces of the universe, and create a lasting bond with the divine through 7 distinct stages.
+**Objective**: To facilitate a comprehensive self-initiation rite that will awaken the practitioner's inner energies, attune them to the forces of the universe, and create a lasting bond with the divine through 7 distinct stages.

 Stage 1: Preparation
 1. Choose a time and date that corresponds with a new moon for the self-initiation rite.